Adamouization/TweetBot/README.md

 ```

 ### Features to be implemented in the future
-- write to a log each time script is ran to keep track of tweets sent
 - retweet tweets with specific keywords
 - interaction with followers and other users